-Postretirement Adjustments\ 1.7%
+Postretirement Adjustments 1.7%

-\ No postretirement adjustment is guaranteed.
+No postretirement adjustment is guaranteed.
 Actual adjustments are based on recognized investment return, actuarial experience and other factors.
 1.7% is the assumed annual adjustment based on the investment return assumption and the postretirement discount rate.

 Actuarial assumptions are based upon an experience study conducted in 2021 that covered a three-year period from January 1, 2018 to December 31, 2020.
-Based on this experience study, actuarial assumptions used to measure the Total Pension Liability changed from prior year, including the discount rate, long-term expected rate of return, post-retirement adjustment, price inflation, mortality and separation rates.
-The total pension liability for December 31, 2021 is based upon a roll-forward of the liability calculated from the December 31, 2020 actuarial valuation.
+The total pension liability for December 31, 2022 is based upon a roll-forward of the liability calculated from the December 31, 2021 actuarial valuation.